babel/website/_posts/2016-12-06-the-state-of-babel.md

 ## Future

-> NOTE: These are all things that can be changed or dropped.
-Some might be already in the works and others are just ideas that need a proper discussion/champion.
+> NOTE: Everything below can be changed or dropped.
+Some might be already in the works and others are just suggestions that need a proper discussion/champion.

+> Priority should be determined on what the community needs: not because it would be nice to have.

 ### [Plugin API Changes](https://github.com/babel/notes/blob/master/2016-08/august-01.md#potential-api-changes-for-traversal)